 Hike Description

 The hike to Baring Falls from Sunrift Gorge is the shortest of the three trails.
 The path starts by following the Siyeh Pass Trail.
-About 0.3 mile into the walk, you come across a trail junction.
+About 0.3 mile into the hike, you come across a trail junction.
 Continue on to the right until you reach the footbridge over Baring Creek, located approximately 0.1 mile from the place where the trail forks.
+The hike is so easy that it feels like a pleasant stroll with a waterfall at the end as a bonus.

-2. Hike to Baring Falls from Sun Point Area
+2. Baring Falls Hike from Sun Point Area

 Hike Stats